coconutgrace/iot-board/docs/pluginDevelopment.md

     export interface DatasourceProps {
         state: IDatasourceState
-        setFetchInterval: (intervalInMs: number) => void // Set how often fetchData() will be called }
+        setFetchInterval: (intervalInMs: number) => void // Set how often fetchData() will be called
+        setFetchReplaceData: (replace: boolean) => void // Default: false - when true, data is replaced insted on appended when "resolve" in "fetchData(resolve, reject)" is called
+    }

     interface IDatasourceState {